GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

             'PRIVATE_KEY_SERVER_CLIENT': '<your private key server / client>', }

-2. Load lists for category and problem magnitude :
+Then load lists for category, activities, statuses and problem magnitude :

     .. code-block :: python

         geotrek loaddata /opt/geotrek-admin/lib/python*/site-packages/geotrek/feedback/fixtures/basic.json

-3. Load lists for activities and/or report statuses :
+To make these lists available for your Geotrek-rando, run `sync_rando` (see :ref:`synchronization <synchronization-section>`)

+3. Suricate Management

+This mode allows to retreive reports and related data directly from Suricate.

+Set your account settings in `custom.py`:

     .. code-block :: python

+        SURICATE_MANAGEMENT_ENABLED = True

+        SURICATE_REPORT_SETTINGS = {
+            'URL': '<Suricate API Url>',
+            'ID_ORIGIN': '<Suricate origin ID>',
+            'PRIVATE_KEY_CLIENT_SERVER': '<your private key client / server>', 'PRIVATE_KEY_SERVER_CLIENT': '<your private key server / client>', }

+Load lists for activities and/or report statuses :

+    .. code-block :: python

         geotrek sync_suricate --activities_only --statuses_only -v 2

-3. To make these lists available for your Geotrek-rando, run `sync_rando` (see :ref:`synchronization <synchronization-section>`)

-4. Load alerts from Suricate (located in your bounding box) :
+Load alerts from Suricate (located in your bounding box) :

     .. code-block :: python

         geotrek sync_suricate -v 2

+To make these lists available for your Geotrek-rando, run `sync_rando` (see :ref:`synchronization <synchronization-section>`)

-Be aware that, when enabling Suricate support, **reports created in Geotrek-Admin will not be saved to the database, they will only be sent to Suricate**.
+Be aware that, when enabling Suricate Management mode, Suricate becomes the master database for reports.
+This means **reports created in Geotrek-Admin will not be saved to the database, they will only be sent to Suricate**.
 Reports are only saved when synchronized back from Suricate.
-Therefore, you should run the synchronization command after creating a report.
+Therefore, in this mode, you should run the synchronization command **directly after** creating a report and **before and after** updating a report.

 Anonymize feedback reports
 ---------------------------